ssjisan/volunteer-netwrok-site/README.md

     5.Admin can remove any volunteer from any events

 I used ReactJS, React Router, Firebase Authentication for user/ admin login.
 NodeJS and MongoDB are used for backend services.
 And Bootstrap,Material-UI, HTML, CSS used for designing the site.

+## Features:
+*   User can see volunteer event and they can register as a volunteer.
+*   User can see there all registered events and they can cancle their event.
+*   Admin can add new events.
+*   Store all information.
+*   All registered volunteer information displayed in dashboard.

+## Front-end Technology :
+*   React.js
+*   Material-UI
+*   Bootstrap4
+*   CSS3

+## Back-end Technology :
+*   Node.js
+*   Express.js
+*   Firebase Authentication
+*   MongoDB
+*   Heroku